What's New In Research?

 Research into Chiari malformation, syringoymelia and related disorders has been overlooked for some time by most investigators other than those who already have a large interest in the subject.
 Within the past few years, however, Chiari is becoming more and more widely published in the literature and more researchers are having valuable discussions on these disorders.

-CSF is working to ensure that progress continues to move forward by working on the Common Data Elements and international patient registry project to improve research methods, world-wide.
+BJCSF is working to ensure that progress continues to move forward by working on the Common Data Elements to improve research methods, world-wide.

-Check out why we think it’s important to educate doctors and experts from many different fields of medicine:
+It’s important to educate doctors and experts from many different areas of medicine and science.

 Organizers: Dr. Dimons Poulikakos (ETH-Zurich), Dr. Vartan Kurtcuoglu (ETH-Zurich), Dr. Francis Loth (University of Akron)